molarmanful/sclin/README.md

 ### Building from Scratch

 Clone this repo, `cd` into it, and run `./mill main.assembly` (use `mill.bat` instead of `mill` if on Windows).
 The built JAR can be found at `out/main/assembly.dest/out.jar`.

+## Licensing

+Made with ♥ by Ben Pang.
+Released under the MIT License.